-How to Protect Against Medical Errors – Third Leading Cause of Death in WV
+How to Prevent Medical Errors – 3rd Leading Cause of Death

 Medical errors are now the third leading cause of death in the US, according to a recent study conducted by the Johns Hopkins University School of Medicine.
-Only heart disease and cancer kill more West Virginians each year.
-Medical mistakes, also known as medical malpractice, kill more people than respiratory disease, car accidents, stroke and Alzheimer’s.
+Only heart disease and cancer kill more West Virginians each year, the study suggests.
+The information below will help you understand what I mean by medical errors and what you can do to help protect yourself and your loved ones from medical mistakes.

 According to Dr. Martin Makary, professor of surgery and health policy, medical errors cause at least 250,000 deaths every year according.
-In other words, over 680 people die in the US every single day because a doctor, nurse, hospital and/or other medical provider made one or more medical errors — that’s 10% of all deaths in the United States.
+To put it another way, over 680 people die in the US every single day because a doctor, nurse, hospital and/or other medical provider made one or more medical errors — that’s 10% of all deaths in the United States.

 The results of this study have shocked the world, especially in light of the major reforms to the health-care system, including so-called tort reforms, like the West Virginia Medical Professional Liability Act, which make it more difficult for people injured by medical errors to hold negligent doctors accountable.